 - Temporary protection in the event of storm damage

 Not every home needs the best roof underlayment available on the market and not every budget can afford it.
 A standard asphalt shingle installation does not require the same vapor protection that might be needed for a metal or slate roof, but a steep roof installation might be safer with the better walking surface provided by some synthetic underlayment.

 A common misconception by homeowners is that underlayment is waterproof and that their roof will leak without it.
 While underlayment is resistant to water, it is not self-sealing, so water can penetrate at every nail hole.
 So, which underlayment is better for your application?

 If you are on a tight budget the best choice for your roof might be 15# felt.
 Felt has been used for generations in Atlanta and has served its purpose well.
 Is there a better solution than felt for most roofs?
 Sure, but felt is a great choice.
 Felts also offer a great fire rating and are slow to burn.

 One of the main barriers to using synthetic underlayment for roofing contractors is the cost is higher per square foot than traditional felt.
 However, companies such as Interwrap have recently introduced new products that offer great durability and competitive prices.
-Some of the major benefits to synthetic underlayment are:
+Some of the major benefits to synthetic underlayment are that it is: